yoavTanzman/SpringEndpointExampleWithHibernate/README.md

 below you may find information to the sample endpoints example ,

-port is running on localhost:7074
+BE port is running on localhost:7074

+FE port is running on localhost:3000 usually (run with visual studio code).

 embedded db used is h2 , you can see the results on